4. EPIDEMIOLOGY AND PREVALENCE OF SEXUAL DYSFUNCTION AND DISORDERS OF MALE REPRODUCTIVE HEALTH

 Establishing the exact prevalence of anejaculation and anorgasmia is difficult since many men cannot distinguish between ejaculation and orgasm.
 The rarity of these clinical conditions further hampers the attempts to conduct epidemiological studies.
 In a report from the USA, 8% of men reported unsuccessfully achieving orgasm during the past year [197].

-According to Kinsey et al., [241], 0.14% of the general population have anejaculation.
+According to Kinsey et al., [209], 0.14% of the general population has anejaculation.
 The most common causes of anejaculation were spinal cord injury, diabetes mellitus and multiple sclerosis.
 Especially in most cases of spinal cord injury, medical assistance is the only way to ejaculate.
-While masturbation leads to the lowest rates of ejaculation, higher response rates can be obtained with penile vibratory stimulation or acetylcholine esterase inhibitors followed by masturbation in patients with spinal cord injury [242].
+While masturbation leads to the lowest rates of ejaculation, higher response rates can be obtained with penile vibratory stimulation or acetylcholine esterase inhibitors followed by masturbation in patients with spinal cord injury [210].

 4.3.3.
 Retrograde ejaculation